jianzhi-1/cs61a/README.md

 ```

 - Any name evaluates to the value bound in its earliest frame
-- Every user defined function has a parent frame, which is the frame in which the function is defined.
+- Every user defined function has a parent frame, which is the frame in which the function is **defined**.

 ```python
 f(lambda x: x*x) # here, the parent of lambda is Global